SeniorFieldProjectKVTeam/master/README.md

 # master
 For now, requires you:
+1. for now, need to install Node.js so you have npm
-1. running "npm install --save-dev electron-prebuilt" in the project folder to get electron
+2. running "npm install --save-dev electron-prebuilt" in the project folder to get electron